I would like to applaud a 2019 article by Mitsuru Ito and colleagues from the Center for Excellence in Thyroid Care at Kuma Hospital, Kobe, Japan.

 - Our thyroid symptoms correlate with lower or higher FT3 levels, even within the reference range,

-- Lower FT3 levels are often associated with hypothyroid symptoms and a normal TSH,
+- Lower FT3 levels are often associated with hypothyroid symptoms and a normal TSH, and

 - Thyroid therapy must be carefully adjusted to the individual based on multiple factors, without making the TSH lower boundary into a prison.